Spinal Cord Injury Attorneys in Tampa & Sarasota, Florida

 Long-Term Effects of Spinal Cord Injuries

 Similar to traumatic brain injuries, spinal cord injuries can have severe and long-lasting effects on victims and their families.
-In some cases, the effects of spinal cord injury can have lifelong implications – leading to loss in quality of life and the need for long-term care.
+In some cases, the effects of spinal cord injury can have lifelong implications – leading to a loss in quality of life and the need for long-term care.
 Victims of such injuries commonly suffer from herniated discs, chronic back pain, breathing difficulties, loss of bladder control, and impaired motor and cognitive abilities.

 Common Symptoms of a Spinal Cord Injury